 Historically, the Mexican Peso reached an all time high of 25.78 in April of 2020.
-Mexican Peso - data, forecasts, historical chart - was last updated on September of 2020.
+Mexican Peso - data, forecasts, historical chart - was last updated on February of 2023.

-The Mexican Peso is expected to trade at 21.24 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 21.70 in 12 months time.
+The Mexican Peso is expected to trade at 18.71 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 19.70 in 12 months time.